Giant Sphinx Moth (Cocytius antaeus)

 Color and Appearance

-Forewing: When the wings are opened, they are a blurry yellowish-gray.
-When the wings are closed, the colors are still observable.
+Forewing: When the wings are opened, they have a yellowish-gray blurry coloration.
+When the wings are closed, the color remains the same.

-Hindwing: When the wings are opened, they are dark gray with a yellow base.
-When the wings are closed, the patterns remain the same.
+Hindwing: When the wings are opened, they appear dark gray overall all but for the base that is yellow.
+When the wings are closed, the grayish-yellow pattern can still be seen.

 Average wingspan: 12.6-17.8 cm